Awell05/CodeChallenge4Quiz/README.md

 # CodeChallenge4Quiz
-user needs to click start button a timer starts when a question is presented after the questions is answered another question is presneted if the answer is incorrect time is substracted from the clock if the timer reaches 0 or all questions are answered the game is over initils and scare are saved to local storage
+user needs to click start button- COMPLETED a timer starts (COMPLETED) AND a question is presented WHEN the correct answer is clicked the next question appears
+WHEN the incorrect answer is clicked
+10 seconds is substracted from the timer
+WHEN the timer = 0 OR all questions are answered, the quiz is over when the quiz is over their score should display and the user should input their initials & submit their initials and the initials should save if the user completes the quiz again, each score and initial should be stored and displayed.

 answer choices should be button with on click